aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 // @public (undocumented)
 export class GraphQLTransform {
     constructor(options: GraphQLTransformOptions);
-    // Warning: (ae-forgotten-export) The symbol "AssetManager" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "TransformerOutput" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "GraphQLApi" needs to be exported by the entry point index.d.ts
     //